erbon7/pcam_analysis/README.md

 # pcam_analysis

-This repository presents an exploratory analysis of the PCAM dataset.
+This repository presents an exploratory analysis of the PCAM dataset, using off-the-shelf deep learning libraries (tensorflow & keras).

 PatchCamelyon (PCAM) is a public dataset of 327.680 images (96 x 96 px) extracted from histopathologic microscope scans of lymph nodes sections.

-Each image is annotated with a binary label indicating the presence of metastatic (i.e. tumoral) tissue in the center of image (within a 32 x 32 px frame).
-A positive value indicates that the center 32x32px region of the image conatins at least one pixel of tumor tissue.
+Each image is annotated with a binary label indicating the presence of metastatic (i.e. tumoral) tissue in the center of image.
+A positive value indicates that the center 32 x 32 px region of the image contains at least one pixel of tumor tissue.
 Note that tumor tissue in the outer region does not influence the value of the label.

 The original dataset is divided into a training set of 262.144 examples, a validation set of 32768 examples and a test set of 32.768 examples.